WELCOME TO GMS ACCOUNTING ONLINE HELP

 If you uncheck the active box on a GL code it will not appear in any combo boxes during data entry and is not available for use during coding in any book of entry.
 Also, if the GL code marked as inactive is a Project code and it does not fall within the current fiscal year, it will not be included in list boxes such as the Revenue & Expenditure Report by Project list box.
 Additionally, if a project is inactive and the project period does not fall within the current fiscal year, it will not be included in list boxes such as Revenue & Expenditure by Project list box.
 Any GL code that is marked as inactive will be rolled forward to the new fiscal year.
 This is to enable you to retrieve prior year reports.

-Terminated: Terminated will be an option if you have purchased Supplement #521 Terminate Elements.
-It is used to notify you during data entry that a code should no longer be used and gives you the ability to change to a different code or continue to use it.
-This is most useful when contracts end and new ones begin to alert you when you may be miscoding an item.
+H. Terminated: Terminated will be an option if Supplement #521 Terminate Elements is installed.
+During data entry, a message will appear stating the element has been terminated and should no longer be used and gives the ability to change to a different code or continue to use it.
+This is most useful when contracts end, and new ones begin to alert an item is being miscoded.
 Put a checkmark in this box if the code is terminated and should no longer be used.

-Print Options: You can select to print Active/Inactive/Terminated or All to include all codes.
-Active/Inactive/Terminated will print all of your Active codes first, followed by Inactive codes, ending with Terminated codes.
-(Terminated will be an option if you have purchased Supplement #521 Terminate Elements.
-It is used to notify you during data entry that a code should no longer be used and gives you the ability to change to a different code or continue to use it.
-This is most useful when contracts end and new ones begin to alert you when you may be miscoding an item.)
+Print Options: Options to print Active/Inactive/Terminated or All.
+Active/Inactive/Terminated will print all the Active codes first, followed by Inactive codes, ending with Terminated codes.
+(Terminated will be an option if you have purchased Supplement #521 Terminate Elements.)
 You may then select which pages you wish to print.
-All will print all codes without regard to their current status.
+All will print all codes without regard to their status.